seanscottking/documentation/README.md

     git clone git@github.com:puppetinabox/controlrepo.git
     cd controlrepo

+> Reminder: You should mostly be using forks of the puppetinabox repos, but
+> the documentation will refer to the original repos.
+Replace the URI with
+> your fork URI.

 Install the puppet module [zack/r10k](https://forge.puppetlabs.com/zack/r10k), which will install r10k for us.
 Create the modules directory first with these
 commands: